Deja Entendu: Release

 Deja Entendu was released through Triple Crown and Razor & Tie on June 17, 2003.
-Brand New went on a tour of the US in July 2003 with support from Moneen, The Beautiful Mistake and Senses Fail.
-"The Quiet Things That No One Ever Knows" was released as a single on October 6.
+"The Quiet Things That No One Ever Knows" was released as the album's lead single to rock radio on October 6.
+It peaked at No. 39 on the UK Singles Chart and No. 37 on Billboard's Alternative Songs in the US.
 The album was released in the UK on October 13, through Eat Sleep.
 On November 3, the album was released in Australia through Below Par.
 "Sic Transit Gloria...
-Glory Fades" was released to radio on November 18.
-In January 2004, the band went on a tour of the UK with support from Straylight Run and Moneen.
-Lead single "The Quiet Things That No One Ever Knows" peaked at No. 37 on Billboard's Alternative Songs chart and at No. 39 on the UK Singles Chart, while "Sic Transit Gloria...
-Glory Fades" reached No. 37 in the UK.
+Glory Fades" was released to radio on November 18 as the album's second single.
+It reached No. 37 in the UK.
+The first pressing for the album in 2003 was 1,000 records.

-The first pressing in 2003 was 1,000 records.
-On March 2, 2015, the band stated that they were going to re-press the record.
-It would be first released for Record Store Day (April 18) in limited packaging, with a wider release on May 5.
+On March 2, 2015, the band announced a reissue of the album.
+It was first released for Record Store Day on April 18 in limited packaging before a wider release on May 5.
 Both were pressed on 180-gram black vinyl.